-Warren Wireless’ ultimate business objective is to deliver wireless internet connectivity to underserved areas across Trumbull County.
+Warren Wireless Systems’ ultimate business objective is to deliver wireless internet connectivity to underserved areas across Trumbull County.
 When GM and LG Chem first announced their project, for example, representatives contacted Warren Wireless about extending service to this part of the county, Haidaris says.

 The answer was to place a wireless signal transmitter atop a nearby communication tower so the construction site could pick up a strong signal, Haidaris says.
 The general contractor on the project, Barton Malow, is signed on as a customer as are several subcontractors at the location.

-“We’re working closely with the supervisors of the project to roll the Wi-Fi into the plant once it’s finished,” says Tyler Harden, Warren Wireless’ chief information officer.
+“We’re working closely with the supervisors of the project to roll the Wi-Fi into the plant once it’s finished,” says co-owner Harden.
 “There was no Wi-Fi service there before.”

 The service has worked so well that other contractors are calling as it positions the company to add customers in this part of Trumbull County, Harden says.